 Most jobs pay you by the hour or need you to be present for a minimum period.
 Working overtime pays more.
 Taking on more projects leads to higher income.

 Hence, it’s natural to assume that trading more means earning more.

 Trade More = Earn More

 As a trader, you are rewarded by the quality of trades you take.
-You are not paid by the number of trades you take or the time you spend trading.
+Moreover, you are not paid by the number of trades you take or the time you spend trading.

-Most traders are still anchored by the conventional idea of “more is better”.
-This phenomenon explains why overtrading is extremely common.
+Most traders are still anchored by the conventional idea of “more is better.”
+This phenomenon explains why overtrading is such a common problem.

 Once you realize this fact about being a trader, you will: